 There are direct benefits for companies who provide upskilling opportunities for their employees by offering educational benefits.
 These include increased productivity, employee loyalty and the ability to take on new projects.

 If your employer offers an educational assistance programme as part of your employee benefits package, you can apply to avail of Employer Sponsorship to study at NCI with your fees covered as part of this agreement.
 Completing the form confirms that the sponsor will pay the full course fees prior to you commencing your studies at NCI.

 9. Free Access to Learning Resources

 While the purchase of brand-new textbooks might have been an additional college expense once upon a time, this is no longer the case due to the extensive range of free learning resources available to students virtually.

 The Norma Smurfit Library at NCI undoubtedly offers world-class support for our students who have access to hundreds of thousands of good quality, online resources.
 This includes over 60,000 ebooks, ejournals across a broad range of disciplines and topics, a digital archive of the electronic research produced by NCI staff and students, library guides, past exam papers and much more.
-The Library Help Centre is available to help you understand what resources are available, find the information you require and provide guidance on how to carry out desk research.
+The Library Academic Support Centre is available to help you understand what resources are available, find the information you require and provide guidance on how to carry out desk research.

 10. Blended and Online Class Delivery